onelogin/onelogin-python-sdk/README.md

 # onelogin-python-sdk

-Python SDK for OneLogin API
+Official Python SDK for the OneLogin API, enabling you to programmatically manage users, roles, groups, and authentication in your OneLogin instance.

+For more information about the OneLogin API, visit the [OneLogin API Documentation](https://developers.onelogin.com/api-docs/2/getting-started/dev-overview).

 ## Support
 OneLogin by One Identity open source projects are supported through [OneLogin GitHub issues](https://github.com/onelogin/onelogin-python-sdk/issues).
 This includes all scripts, plugins, SDKs, modules, code snippets or other solutions.
 For assistance with any OneLogin by One Identity GitHub project, please raise a new Issue on the [OneLogin GitHub issues](https://github.com/onelogin/onelogin-python-sdk/issues) page.
 Requests for assistance made through official One Identity Support will be referred back to GitHub where those requests can benefit all users.